The Ederlezi Athens apartments

 - Newfound publicity from free-press publications & online city guides.

 - Older or newer apartment buildings with an array of unused apartments of all sizes.

 Guide to the hip neighborhoods of Athens historic center

-The most hip and bohemian neighbourhood, in the heart of Athens.
-Vibrant Psirri is the place of the best bars, restaurants, brunch houses, bakeries and new hotels in Athens.
+The most hip and bohemian neighbourhood, in the heart of the city center.
+Vibrant Psirri Athens, is the place of the best bars, restaurants, brunch houses, bakeries and some of the best hotels in Athens, Greece.
 It is also located near all major attractions, be them ancient or modern.
 The Acropolis, the Ancient Agora, important museums, Syntagma sq., are all within walking distance of Psirri.
 Notably, there is a kind of magic in place, as Psirri, Monastiraki and Plaka seem to be “conjoined”.
 In fact, one can walk through a street in one of those neighbourhoods and find himself in some other, with much more things to explore.
 And the progression feels natural, as the surroundings do change subtly.
 That is the nature of Psirri and of the heart of Athens.

 Psirri is the location of Ederlezi Boutique Hotel.
 The newest boutique hotel in Athens, with 8 uniquely-decorated rooms and suites.
 It is also the place of Ederlezi Diamond.
 A 2-bedroom stone house property, in the crossroads of two picturesque promenades.
 There not enough words to describe accurately the experience of Psirri.
 One can only understand it only by living it, experiencing the full of what it has to offer.